 This includes the documentation of the risk analysis processes for Rolls-Royce Power Systems Group and its outcomes, the implementation and review of preventive measures as well as any adjustments, the corrective and remedial measures planned and their implementation and enforcement and all complaint procedures as well as investigations following complaints.
 Furthermore, the considerations and decisions by the Human Rights Officer and the Committee supporting the Human Rights Officer will be documented.

 Regularly, the Human Rights officer will report to and ensure the Board of Management is informed on Rolls-Royce Power Systems' and Rolls-Royce Solutions' action to comply with the German Act on Corporate Due Diligence in Supply Chains at least four times a year and any critical cases the Board of Management must be informed of.
+In addition, the Human Rights officer regularly reports to the Rolls-Royce Power Systems Sustainability Executive Board in the Executive Committee of the company bringing together the Board of Management, the Head of Operations and Procurement as well as the Business Unit Presidents.

-Information on Rolls-Royce Power Systems Group promotion and protection of human rights can be found in the annual reports of our parent company Rolls-Royce and of Rolls-Royce Power Systems as well as in the reports submitted to the Federal Office of Economics and Export Control (Bundesamt für Wirtschaft und Ausfuhrkontrolle -BAFA) published on the Rolls-Royce Power Systems' website.
+Information on Rolls-Royce Power Systems Group promotion and protection of human rights and fulfilment of due diligence requirements can be found in the annual reports of our parent company Rolls-Royce and of Rolls-Royce Power Systems as well as in the reports submitted to the Federal Office of Economics and Export Control (Bundesamt für Wirtschaft und Ausfuhrkontrolle- BAFA) published on the Rolls-Royce Power Systems' website.